-To confirm compliance with this policy and the requirements of the Data Protection Act 2018 and other Data Protection legislation, the Information Governance Team will undertake annual risk-based compliance checks within our school.
+To confirm compliance with this policy and the requirements of the Data Protection Act 2018 and other Data Protection legislation, the Information Governance Team will undertake annual risk based compliance checks across the Council.
 The annual programme of compliance checks will be informed by the risk rating on the Information Asset Register and will be approved by the Data Protection Officer.
 Each compliance check will, as a minimum, assess:

-• Compliance with Policy in relation to the protection of Personal Data, including:
+- Compliance with Policy in relation to the protection of Personal Data, including:

 - The assignment of responsibilities

 - Raising awareness

 - Training of Employees

-- The effectiveness of Data Protection related operational practices, including: -
+- The effectiveness of Data Protection related operational practices, including:

-Security
+- Security

 - Data Subject rights

 - Personal Data transfers

 - Personal Data incident management

 - Personal Data complaints handling

-- The level of understanding of Data Protection policies and Privacy Notices - The accuracy of Personal Data being stored - Monitoring arrangements of Data Processor activities - The adequacy of procedures for redressing poor compliance and Personal data Breaches.
+- The level of understanding of Data Protection policies and Privacy Notices

+- The accuracy of Personal Data being stored

+- Monitoring arrangements of Data Processor activities

+- The adequacy of procedures for redressing poor compliance and Personal data Breaches.

-The Information Governance Team, in cooperation with our school, will devise an action plan for correcting any identified deficiencies within a defined and reasonable timeframe.
+The Information Governance Team, in cooperation with Heads of Service, will devise an action plan for correcting any identified deficiencies within a defined and reasonable timeframe.
 This will be monitored through the MKI automated system.
-Major deficiencies identified and non-compliance with agreed timescales will be reported to the Head Teacher & Governing body.
+Major deficiencies identified and non-compliance with agreed timescales will be reported to the Senior Information Risk Owner and Corporate Management Team.